katiemn/voombots/README.md

 ## Solution Outline:

-* Takes a String input that structured with line breaks
+* Takes a String input that is structured with line breaks
 * The first line is the upper-right coordinates of the room
 * Each bot then has two lines
   - The first line of the two is the bot's starting coordinates